-Assistant Professor of Political Science, Program of Liberal Studies
+Assistant Professor, Program of Liberal Studies

 Concurrent Appointment: Assistant Professor, Department of Political Science; Faculty Fellow, Kellogg Institute for International Studies

 Ph.D.
 (Political Science [Political Theory]), University of Toronto

 B.A.
 (Philosophy and Literary Studies) Honors, University of Toronto